Valentin Turchin: Biography

-He went to New York, where he joined the faculty of the City University of New York in 1979.
+He went to New York, where he joined the faculty of the City College of New York in 1979.
 In 1990, together with Cliff Joslyn and Francis Heylighen, he founded the Principia Cybernetica Project, a worldwide organization devoted to the collaborative development of an evolutionary-cybernetic philosophy.
 In 1998, he co-founded the software start-up SuperCompilers, LLC.
-He retired from his post of Professor of Computer Science at City College in 1999.
+He retired from his post as Professor of Computer Science at City College in 1999.
 A resident of Oakland, New Jersey, he died there on 7 April 2010.

-He has two sons named Peter Turchin and Dimitri Turchin.
-Peter Turchin is a specialist in population dynamics and mathematical modeling of historical dynamics.
+He has two sons named Peter Turchin (a specialist in population dynamics and the mathematical modeling of historical dynamics) and Dimitri Turchin.

 Work

 The philosophical core of Turchin's scientific work is the concept of the metasystem transition, which denotes the evolutionary process through which higher levels of control emerge in system structure and function.

 Turchin uses this concept to provide a global theory of evolution and a coherent social systems theory, to develop a complete cybernetics philosophical and ethical system, and to build a constructivist foundation for mathematics.

-Using the REFAL language he has implemented a Supercompiler, a unified method for program transformation and optimization based on a metasystem transition.
+Using the REFAL language he has implemented Supercompiler, a unified method for program transformation and optimization based on a metasystem transition.